ubinhash/ZeroSumPac/README.md

 We are open for feedback and suggestions regarding the mint price and quantity.
 Our goal is to avoid a single player owning an excessive number of NFT characters while ensuring that the mint price is balanced—neither too low (to maintain a meaningful reward pool and fund our team) nor too high (to remain accessible).

 We might need to adjust some game parameter if we edit the total quantity to ensure the game is balanced.

+## 2. New Features

+- Accessibility Tools
+    - Built in chatroom
+    - Mobile friendly version

+- More advanced game mechanics
+    - Formal Alliances Feature
+    - Adding items onto the maze tat can have special effects

+- Future NFT collections + Alternative game version
+    - We might introduce "ghost" characters .
+Player holding the "ghost" nft will player a very different role in the game and will have different winning condition.

+## 3. Collaboration with other communities

+We hope to collaborate with other NFT projects on shape for future seasons.  (eg: Deeple, Shapet).
+It will work like this in ideal case

+1. Both communities agree to add something to the reward pool  (eg, special item, whitelist spot, airdrop)

+2. Based on the number of reward, adjust the ending condition parameters and level parameters.

+3. Set up reward contract to store the reward for claiming (if it's nft) or to track recipient of a reward to be sent later.

+4. Based on the max number of players (total number of nft that may enter the game),  we may adjust the number of mazes.

+5. We may (or may not) add some minor special mechanics that's related to our partner's project.

+6. Announce the rules, Deploy a new season.